mikeramage/aoc2024/README.md

 Let's talk about plumbing.
 Actually, let's not.
 And let's _definitely_ not talk about the terrifying discovery of the crumbling, decaying mortar/brickwork currently holding up my house.

 Right, Day9.
 Not to put too fine a point on it: total shitshow.
 No problem coming up with the right approach (if not optimal, at least workable - ultimately 200ms for both parts).
 2-pointers solution for part1, single pass, fine.
 That didn't extend to part2, but ok, I just created maps of where the spaces and blocks were and corresponding sizes and iterated over them slotting the blocks in.
 But I made stupid error after stupid error and took an eternity to fix them all.
 Not sure why, but I didn't use the example data until the end, which would have sped things up considerably.
 I'm putting it down to the stress of having a house that's falling apart and the endless demands on my wallet from the plumber as he finds problem after problem.
 Yeah, that's what it was.
 But like I said, I don't want to talk about that.

+## Day10
+I had a really good day today.
+An excellent one in fact.
+It really was the best day I've had for quite some time.

+Despite my abject performance on today's Advent of Code puzzle.